Whether you recognize it or not, you probably have a type. In fact, a 2019 study published in the

 your dating "type," according to experts.
 1 Put Your Needs First Pensive young woman at cafe looks out the window Shutterstock

 You've likely been taught that it's never good to be selfish.
 In most cases, that's true.
 But if you want to change your dating type, you need to be selfish and put your needs above everyone else.
 According to Schweyer, you can start doing this by simply recognizing that your exes, or the last few dates you've been out with, just haven't been right for you.
 "By accepting this, you are already putting your needs in the priority list," she says.

 Imago therapy, we're attracted to partners who remind us of the positive and negative traits of our primary caretakers," Rabbi Shlomo Slatkin, licensed clinical professional counselor and certified Imago relationship therapist, tells Bustle.
 "We're looking to recreate childhood so we get what we did not receive growing up."
 Because of this, people may be set up to be attracted to the same type of people.
 If you don't work on healing yourself from the past, you're bound to keep repeating the same patterns.
 When you're dealing with unresolved childhood issues, therapy can be really helpful if you can't do it on your own.
-The woman is in the mood for something. emotion, vintage style.
+3 Remember The Pain The woman is in the mood for something. emotion, vintage style.
 Shutterstock